rnc-personal/CI-First-Project/README.md

 **************STILL TO DO**************
 ***************************************

 - Contact Page Footer Subscribe Form is trying to validate the main conact form. names/ids are different...Is it just because those fields are required?
+(Fixed)

+- Tablet Footer Form Wraps

+- Home Gallery Tablet sized...
+CAn you tap to hover?
+Might need to incerase where these cards become opaque?

 - Contact Page either needs a new section or just work on styling more?
+Text is still black